 Students may receive credit toward the major for classes taken away from Williams.
 Regular department policy is to allow majors who study away credit for one class toward the major per semester away.
 This is, of course, conditional on the course not only falling within the discipline of political science, but also requiring an amount of productive intellectual engagement comparable to that demanded by courses here.
 Students have to get approval of the Chair before leaving Williams.

 When we give a student permission in advance to receive credit for an away class, we are saying either that the class by itself appears to meet these standards, or that the two or three classes the student is taking on political topics together seem to qualify as a Williams class.
 To qualify for one class per semester gone, the academic work needs to meet the standard of “likely to be equivalent” or “close enough.”

 Before you go away

-Before you go away, make an appointment with the department chair or the faculty member designated as study abroad advisor.
+Before you go away, please be in touch with the department Chair to discuss your plans.
 List the classes you have taken and the classes you intend to take in order to fulfill major graduation requirements, including those you intend to take away, so you can see how it/they fit into the distribution requirements.
-It’s a good idea to bring descriptions or syllabi of the away courses.
+It’s a good idea to include descriptions of the away courses.

 When you return

-When you return, make sure your abroad-transcript reaches the department secretary, so we can log the approval in your file.
+When you return, make sure your abroad-transcript reaches the department administrator, so we can log the approval in your file.
 The department gives credit after verifying successful completion with the passing grade(s).